HGStone/bars-patcher/README.md

 # bars-patcher

-This fork of the project is just to provide stnadalone executables instead of needing the online tool.
+This fork of the project is just to provide standalone executables instead of needing the online tool.

 **There is now a new and improved version of this tool, the [automatic BARS patcher](https://github.com/ic-scm/automatic-bars-patcher).**